Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   The editing toolbar is displayed above the list.

 4. Click the [ADD] button in the editing toolbar.
-  The selected attributes are added to the attribute set.
+  The selected attributes have been added to the attribute set.
 The *Add attributes* view is closed.
 The *Edit attribute set* view is displayed again.
 The added attributes are displayed in the *Assigned attributes* section.

 5. Click the [SAVE] button.
-  The changes are saved.
+  The changes have been saved.
 The *Edit attribute set* view is closed.

 ### Remove an attribute from the set